 best fire ant killer destroys the ants in your path, wipes out colonies, and comes in a bait, liquid drench, or spray form.
 Here's what to know before you shop.
+Type

 Whether you have fire ants building their trademark mounds in your backyard or have discovered an infestation inside of your home, these three major

 types of fire ant killers address specific concerns.
 Bait: Individual fire ants pick up bait and bring it back to their colony, where they spread it to other ants and queens.
 You can place bait traps around mounds, throughout your yard, or near drains and pipes in your home.
 Ant bait may not suited for areas with high heat or lots of rain where baits can be destroyed easily.
 Liquid drench: Apply a mound killer around and inside of mounds.
 You'll also need a bucket and spray bottle to drench and activate the formula.
 This is the most time-consuming approach, but a two-step method that includes bait and liquid drench is also the most effective for getting rid of fire ants.
 Spray: Fire ants that have already found an indoor food supply may ignore baits.
 Non-repellent indoor fire ant sprays can be applied in the same spots as bait and provide another way of destroying fire ants inside of your home.
 But sprays aren't a quick fix.
 Ants carry the spray on their bodies and bring it back to colonies, where it slowly infects more ants.
+Natural Options

 diatomaceous earth is a natural fire ant killer that has been proven to dehydrate and destroy fire ants and can be used inside the house, but it rarely eradicates ant colonies when used alone and is best as a supplement.

 Whichever method you choose, these highly rated fire ant killers, some of which boast thousands of reviews, will get your fire ant problem under control.

 We only recommend products we love and that we think you will, too.
 We may receive a portion of sales from products purchased from this article, which was written by our Commerce team.
 1 The Best Bait For Fire Ants